 Questrom Honors Program

-The Questrom Honors Program curriculum builds upon the BSBA curriculum at Questrom School of Business to give students a unique opportunity to explore areas of interest in greater depth through a series of seminars.
-This is a rigorous academic program.
-The expectation is that students come prepared to every class and should participate actively both in and out of the classroom.
+The Questrom Honors Program is a rigorous academic program that builds upon the BSBA curriculum at the Questrom School of Business to give students a unique opportunity to explore areas of interest in greater depth through a series of seminars and program engagements.

-- Honors Program students participate in seminars in the fall and spring semesters of their sophomore year in which they research and discuss topics and issues in business and other fields with the Faculty Director of the Questrom Honors Program.
+- QST SM 450 Honors Program Sophomore Seminar (2 cr).
+In the spring semester of the sophomore year, in which they research and discuss topics and issues in business and other fields with the Faculty Director of the Questrom Honors Program.
 Previous seminars have included exploration of career paths through a series of alumni visits, identifying new business ventures, entrepreneurship, and dealing with failure.

-Further information about the program is available from the Questrom School of Business Undergraduate Academic & Career Development Center and at the Honors Program website.
+Further information about the program is available from the Questrom School of Business Undergraduate Academic & Career Development Center and on the Honors Program website.